College of Engineering Bhubaneswar

-College of Engineering Bhubaneswar (COEB) is a private institute located at Patia, Bhubaneswar in Odisha.
+College of Engineering Bhubaneswar (COEB) is a private institute located in Patia, Bhubaneswar, Odisha.
 The college was established in the year 1999 under the aegis of the Nabadigant Educational Trust and is a part of the Koustuv Group of Institutions.
 CEB is approved by the All India Council of Technical Education (AICTE) New Delhi, Govt. of India and affiliated to Biju Patnaik University of Technology (BPUT), Rourkela, Government of Odisha.
-College of Engineering Bhubaneswar is accredited by National Board of Accreditation (NBA) New Delhi, Govt. of India.
+College of Engineering Bhubaneswar is accredited by the National Board of Accreditation (NBA) New Delhi, Govt. of India.

 Courses offered

 The college offers four year undergraduate B.Tech degree program in the engineering disciplines of: